vegaprotocol/vega.xyz/src/pages/vega-wallet-user-data-policy.md

 ## Contact Us

-If you have any questions about this User Data Policy, please do not hesitate to contact us at mailto:hi@vega.xyz
+If you have any questions about this User Data Policy, please do not hesitate to contact us at hi@vega.xyz